Digilent/Genesys-ZU-OS/README.md

-# Petalinux repository for Zuca
+# Genesys ZU-5EV Petalinux Repository

+## Genesys ZU Base

+Root branch for this repository.
+This branch has no previous history and it is not branched off from master.